 Contractual Costs: 5 tank pulls at a cost of $13,000 per tank pull = $65,000

+f.
 Plan to Measure and Evaluate Environmental Progress and Results

-Discuss your plan and mechanism to track, measure, and evaluate progress in achieving expected project outputs, overall project results, and eventual project outcomes.
-(Definitions of outputs and outcomes are provided in Section I.D.)
+Discuss your plan and system to track, measure, and evaluate progress in achieving expected project outputs, overall results, and eventual outcomes.
+(Definitions of outputs and outcomes are provided in Section 3.A.(4).)

-PROGRAMMATIC CAPABILITY AND PAST PERFORMANCE
+(4) PROGRAMMATIC CAPABILITY AND PAST PERFORMANCE